|Address:||186 Dysart Road|

 |Tours:||Part of the QR Code Tour|

 Formerly called the Northeast Multi-Purpose Building, this structure houses the Faculty of Science and marks a departure from the Science Complex, located directly to the west and completed by Green Blankstein Russell and Associates in 1961.
-The exterior is sheathed in panels of exposed aggregate concrete, and integrates a curtain wall of bronze-tinted glass on the northeast elevation, allowing patrons of the Science library to overlook the Red River from the interior.
+The exterior is sheathed in panels of exposed aggregate concrete, and integrates a curtain wall of bronze-tinted glass on the north-east elevation, allowing patrons of the Science library to view the Red River from the interior.